null-machine/limbus-company-roll-analyzer/index.md

 The counsel of nerds is still discussing, and lots of tech likely remains undiscovered.
-Kervina suggests he deserves S tier, Nex is skeptical about it, and LOWERCASE is leaning to S tier as well.
+Kervina suggests he deserves S tier, Nex is skeptical, and LOWERCASE is leaning to S tier.
 However, we've agreed on a few points:
 \+ Unprecedentedly strong minimax clashes.
 \+ Inconsistent but remarkably high damage.
 \+ Corrosion tempo is a novel thing to micro.
 He can play defends to prevent corrosion and maintain low sanity.
 Additionally, corrosion tempo can allow him to act during staggers.
 This ability is exaggerated when given multiple actions.